gemmahuai/GReX-T0/README.md

 ## TODO
 - Exfil to psrdada or sigproc
-- TUI
-- Prometheus logs
+- Check packet number monotonicity